Part of the fun of road tripping Route 66 is figuring out where to stay…

 Traverse City, Michigan

-A pocket-sized city with a vibrant downtown located on a Great Lake.
-TC enjoys easy access to hundreds of wineries, farms, cheesemakers, and a national lakeshore.
+A pocket-sized city with a vibrant downtown located on a Great Lake, Traverse City enjoys easy access to hundreds of wineries, farms, cheesemakers, and a national lakeshore.
 I was struck by feeling like a newbie discovering a place for the first time yet welcomed like I had lived there my entire life.
+If you’ve never seen a Great Lake in person before… it’s not like any lake you’ve ever imagined!

 Huntsville, Alabama

-This Southern hidden gem has a lot of surprises.
-It’s where the most creative people mix with scientists and the mash-up is travel perfection.
-I was in Huntsville for my very first season of Places to Love, and 84 episodes later, it remains a favorite.
+This Southern gem has a lot of surprises.
+Huntsville is where the most creative people mix with scientists and the mash-up is travel perfection.
+I was in Huntsville for my very first season of Places to Love, and ten seasons later, it remains a favorite.
+I still think about that meal from G’s Country Kitchen, and tell everyone I know just how much fun exploring the U.S. Space & Rocket Center was!

 Xi’an, China